Yesterday, a child came out to wonder

 And tearful at the falling of a star

 This site has gone through a couple big changes since its inception in the spring of 2013.
 First, I concentrated on fiction that explored climate change.
-Then, with the change of domain to eco-fiction.com several months later, I expanded my studies into a much broader scope.
+Then, with the change of domain to eco-fiction.com a few months later, I expanded my studies into a much broader scope.
 About a year and a half ago I was drawn to the .eco domain, which is the top-level domain name for people committed to the planet.
 It’s not just lip service.
 It’s every day actions.
 The eco-sustainability priorities are based on the United Nations Sustainable Development Goals, a universal action plan to protect the planet, end poverty and grow prosperity.

 Because the .eco domains are still fairly new, it’s pretty easy to find a name that hasn’t been taken.
 I chose “Dragonfly” right away.
 I’d been watching them in my yard and over at Lost Lake up the road for years.
 I’d always watched these insects, even as a child, in wonder, just like Joni Mitchell sang.
 Mesmerized by the insects–their beauty and lore and amazing-ness–it didn’t take me long to name the new site.

 Dragonflies have big, compound eyes with up to 50,000 individual lenses that wrap around their head.
 They use four wings to get around in all different directions.
 Their wings can work independently–up, down, forward, back, and side to side.
 They can hover and take off fast and even mate in the air.
 Females can even lay their eggs as they fly over the water, via their ovipositor.